claudiofahey/nautilus-iiot-demo/README.md

 To install it, follow the procedure at
 [Spark Connectors](https://github.com/pravega/spark-connectors/tree/issue-11-chunked-reader#build-and-install-the-spark-connector).

-### Run the Video Processor
+### Run the Sensor and Video Processors

-This will run a Python Spark application that reads the random data.
-It can be modified to perform computation on the data.
+This will run a Python Spark application that reads the generated data.

 ```
-./data_generator.sh
+cd spark_processor
+./test_sensor_processor.sh
 ```

 # References